The Sky Kings

 The Sky Kings was an American country music supergroup formed in 1991 as Four Wheel Drive.
+Originally consisting of John Cowan, Bill Lloyd, Patrick Simmons and Rusty Young, Simmons left the group in 1993.

+History

-The band consisted of John Cowan, Bill Lloyd, Patrick Simmons and Rusty Young.
-They were signed to a recording deal with RCA Nashville and completed an album which for the label was never released.
+The supergroup, consisting of John Cowan (New Grass Revival), Bill Lloyd (Foster & Lloyd), Patrick Simmons (The Doobie Brothers), and Rusty Young (Poco), was formed in 1991 as Four Wheel Drive.
+They were signed to a recording deal with RCA Nashville and completed an album for the label which was never released.